MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/device-interface-publication-sercx.md

 ### Behavior changes when using a Device Interface
 Opting in to this feature results in the following behavioral changes in SerCx/SerCx2 (as opposed to [accessing the SerCx/SerCx2 controller via a connection ID](opening-a-sercx2-managed-serial-port.md)):

 - No default configuration is applied to the port (speed, parity, etc).
-As there is no connection resource in ACPI to describe this, the port begins in an unitialized state.
-Software that interacts with the device interface is required to configure the port using the defined serial IOCTL interface.
+As there is no connection resource in ACPI to describe this, the port begins in an uninitialized state.
+Software that interacts with the device interface is required to configure the port using the defined [serial IOCTL interface](/windows-hardware/drivers/ddi/ntddser/).

 - Calls from the SerCx/SerCx2 client driver to query or apply the default configuration will return a failure status.
 Additionally, `IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION` requests to the device interface will be failed as there is no default configuration specified to apply.